scotthovestadt/schema-object/README.md

 // Create sub-schema for user's Company var Company = new SchemaObject({
+  startDate: Date,
+  endDate: Date,
-  name: NotEmptyString,
+  name: NotEmptyString
-  dateEstablished: Date
 });

 // Create User schema
 var User = new SchemaObject({
-  // Basic user information
+  // Basic user information using custom type
   firstName: NotEmptyString,
   lastName: NotEmptyString,

+  // String with only possible values as 'm' or 'f'
   gender: {type: String, enum: ['m', 'f']},

+  // Index with sub-schema
   company: Company,

+  // An array of Objects with an enforced type
+  workHistory: [Company],

   // Create field which reflects other values but can't be directly modified
   fullName: {type: String, readOnly: true, default: function() {